Dismiss Modal

 Other risk factors include:

-• HPV infection
+• HPV (human papillomavirus) infection.

-• Sun exposure (ultraviolet radiation), which can cause lip cancer
+• Sun exposure (ultraviolet radiation), which can cause lip cancer.

 Making lifestyle changes